Most software becomes more complex with time. I build systems that scale with it.

 For the last 9 years I've helped teams see the patterns, generalize the solution, and turn one-off features into systems that stay flexible as they grow.

 I use AI where it earns its place.
-Computer vision, evaluation, and human-in-the-loop systems — as a tool in the kit, not the whole story.
+Computer vision, evaluation, and human-in-the-loop review — one tool in the kit, not the headline.

 Component Platform